goinvo/ReusableBlockChart/README.md

 <div id ="chart-container"> </div>
 ```

-4. In a seperate .js file or inline, create a variable to store your data in the following format:
+4. In a separate .js file or inline, create a variable to store your data in the following format:

 ```javascript
 var data = [{"key" : "name-0", "value" : "low"} , {"key" : "name-1", "value" : "high"}, ... {"key" : "name-n", "value" : "medium"}};
 ```

 5. Using d3, select the div that you want the chart to be placed in, append an svg element, and initialize the chart (with an optional parameter of preferences.
-More information on this data in the 'initalize my my chart' section)
+More information on this data in the 'initialize my my chart' section)

 ```javascript
 var chart = d3.select("#chart-container")